pwang649/myWiki/docs/Code/Parallel_Computation/HW/HW3.md

 ### Question 5

-The diamter of a network is the maximum edges between two nodes.
-In mesh tree case, the maximum occurs between two diagnal corners, which means we have to traverse through the entire binary tree twice (row and column).
-It takes $\sqrt{p}$ steps to traverse from the two farthest nodes in one binary tree, thus making the overall steps $\boldsymbol{2 \cdot \sqrt{p}}$, which is diameter of the $\sqrt{p} \times \sqrt{p}$ mesh tree.
+The diameter of a network is the maximum edges between two nodes.
+In the mesh tree case, the maximum occurs between two diagonal corners, which means we have to traverse through the entire binary tree twice (row and column).
+It takes $\sqrt{p}$ steps to traverse from the two farthest nodes in one binary tree, thus making the overall steps $\boldsymbol{2 \cdot \sqrt{p}}$, which is the diameter of the $\sqrt{p} \times \sqrt{p}$ mesh tree.

 ### Question 6